Deep Unfolding with Approximated Computations for Rapid Optimization: Case Study 1: Hybrid Beamforming

-\ac{apga} realizes an iterative optimizer with few iterations and approximated low-complexity operations, while leveraging data to mitigate performance reduction.
-In particular, the average complexity of each iteration is given by
+\ac{apga} implements an iterative optimizer characterized by a small number of iterations and low-complexity, approximated operations.
+By leveraging data-driven insights, it mitigates potential performance loss while significantly reducing computational overhead.
+Specifically, the average complexity per iteration is:

 which follows since the complexity in \eqref{eqn:Complexity} is obtained by equal contributions of the digital and analog settings~\cite{lavi2023learn}.
-The reduction in \eqref{Eqn:CompRed} is shown in Section~\ref{ssec:HBF_Exp} to have a significant impact in latency, with minimal impact in performance.
-The resulting insight, i.e., that deep unfolding can reduce both iterations and the complexity of each iteration, is expected to be relevant beyond our considered domain of \ac{pga}-based hybrid precoding.
+The reduction in \eqref{Eqn:CompRed} is shown in Section~\ref{ssec:HBF_Exp} to have a significant impact on latency with minimal impact on performance.